 - A $100 drop fee for every course dropped before the deadline

 NDO students will be ultimately responsible for ALL tuition and fees, even if a student’s company has agreed to pay and company agreement is in place for that payment.

 Payment is due by the start of instruction, unless otherwise noted.
 Access to online courses will be blocked and/or dropped if no payment is received by this time.

 NDO students who pay their own tuition and fees must pay by credit card (Visa, MasterCard and American Express), debit card (as per credit option), or wire transfer (please email Student and Client Services to arrange this payment).

 Credit/debit cards are charged automatically during the checkout process.

 If a company pays tuition and fees, Stanford Center for Professional Development will send an invoice to the company shortly after the financial drop deadline (please see section on Company Invoices).

 Companies who pay Stanford Center for Professional Development for their employee’s tuition and fees will receive an invoice shortly after the quarter commences.
 Late payment fees are not applicable to company accounts.
 If paying by purchase order, voucher, letter of credit, GI Bills, or tuition assistance form, the document must be emailed to Stanford Center for Professional Development Student and Client Services team by the start of instruction, unless otherwise noted.
 Access to online courses will be blocked and/or dropped if no payment is received by this time.

 Stanford Center for Professional Development Tuition Refund Policy

-Stanford Center for Professional Development will charge a $100 fee for every course dropped before the financial drop deadline.
+Stanford Center for Professional Development will provide a refund minus a $100 fee for every course dropped before the financial drop deadline.